zhangbsn-gt/developer.gov.sg/collections/_products/categories/productivity-tools/encrypt/features.md

 _data: single-level-nav
 ---

-enCRYPT offers the following features to support different privacy-preserving use cases:

 ### Tabular anonymisation

 Anonymise your datasets in line with the [Instruction Manual for ICT&SS Management](/guidelines/standards-and-best-practices/instruction-manual-for-ict-ss-management.html){:target="_blank"} guidelines quickly and with confidence.
 Implement custom data anonymisation techniques, address re-identification risk, and generate detailed reports on how your data was transformed.